-Although some people opt for any product that emit noise, the clicker is still the most popular tool for that objective.
-In associating the sound of click with a command well executed by the dog and a benefit - snack or caring for example - he or she will understand through practice what’s needed to activate the clicker sound for having some benefits.
+Although some people opt for any product that emits noise, the clicker is still the most popular tool for that objective.
+In associating the sound of the click with a command well executed by the dog and a benefit – snack or caring, for example – he or she will understand through practice what’s needed to activate the clicker sound for having some benefits.

-The clicker does not scare or make damage to their sensitive hearing and it substitutes the human voice in the training process.
+The clicker does not frighten or damage their sensitive hearing, and it substitutes the human voice in the training process.
 You can find a clicker tool in our store.

-During the training, pay attention to the most common mistakes that pet owners do during the process:
+During the training, pay attention to the most common mistakes that pet owners make during the process:

 - Hoping for very quick changes: don’t expect changes overnight from your little friend.
 The process of learning new commands takes time and patience.

 - Fights and punishments: the pets will not learn easily if they are afraid of receiving punishments; it can traumatize them.
 Show them that they need to obey through words instead.

 - Learn with the mistakes: realize which method works best with your pet and focus on that instead of repeating the same ineffective methods with your furry friend.

 - Say orders clearly: if one day you say “sit down,” and the next day you say “I want you to sit down”, your pet may be confused!
 Ideally, the commands should be one word and very clear, such as “sit”, “lie down,” and “roll.”